UsabilityEngineering/ShoeExpert/phaseIII/README.md

 ## Caveats

 !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!

+- Limited User Demographics: The usability tests conducted during this phase involved a specific demographic of classmates.
+While valuable insights were gained, it is important to acknowledge that these findings may not represent the preferences and needs of a broader user population.
+Future research should aim to include participants from diverse backgrounds and demographics to obtain a more comprehensive understanding of user needs.

+- Assumptions about User Feedback: The findings and conclusions drawn from the usability tests are based on users' direct feedback.
+However, individual opinions and preferences may vary.
+It is important to consider the range of user feedback and balance it with best practices in UX design when making decisions for future work.

+- Limitations of Prototype Testing: The prototype used in the usability tests was a functional but limited representation of the final website.
+Certain features and functionalities may not have been fully explored or implemented in the prototype, which could influence user perceptions and feedback.
+Further testing with a more complete and refined prototype is recommended for more accurate insights.